 Take part in interactive activities, watch demonstrations and go onboard a ship.
 The festival covers all things marine – from seafood cookery to science, cultural history to deep sea exploration and much more!

-SeaFest has quickly become one of the most popular summer festivals in Ireland, attracting more than 100,000 visitors in 2017.
+SeaFest has quickly become one of the most popular summer festivals in Ireland, attracting more than 100,000 visitors in 2017 and 2018.

 All events and activities are free, however, a small number of events may require pre-booking.